Head of the Junior School

 At St Paul’s, Mr Warner is on the Risk and Compliance committee, and is involved in the Website working group and IT Strategic Plan working group.
 Mr Warner enjoys his work a great deal and relishes keeping abreast of developments in the tech industry.

-An avid gamer, Mr Warner also play drums at church, and can have a simple conversation in Japanese.
-He and his wife Hayley have 4 children, and are expecting a new family member in April 2017.
+An avid gamer, Mr Warner also plays drums at church, and can have a simple conversation in Japanese.
+He and his wife Hayley have five children; the eldest three of whom currently attend the school.